pablopunk/taski/README.md

       taski MY_TASK
   List and choose from all tasks:
       taski
-  List tasks containing a string (starts task if no results)
+  List tasks containing a string.
+It will create a task if there are no results.
+The search is "smart case" (it will be case sensitive only if there are any uppercase letters in the search term).
       taski MY
   Delete an existing task called 'foo' (or all containing foo - requires confirmation)
       taski delete foo